fdocr/udl-server/README.md

 ## Self-hosting

 Power users will likely need better reliability and scalability than a free service is able to offer.
-Self-hosting with Heroku (or similar SaaS platforms) is as easy as:
+Self-hosting with Heroku (or similar hosting solutions) is as easy as:

 1. Fork this repository
 1. Configure the app to automatically deploy to your Heroku account
    - Using a [custom domain with Heroku](https://devcenter.heroku.com/articles/custom-domains) is very simple (i.e. `udl.your-domain.com`)
    - Heroku's default subdomain works too (i.e. `my-app.herokuapp.com`)
 1. Keep up with upstream (this repo) for future updates
+   - Use the **"Sync fork"** feature in your GitHub repo
+   - Or manually with git commands:
-   - `git remote add upstream git@github.com:fdoxyz/udl-server.git`
+      - `git remote add upstream git@github.com:fdocr/udl-server.git`
       - `git pull upstream main`
       - `git push origin main`
 1. Configure `AASA_APP_ID` ENV variable to match your App Id
    - Use the team ID or app ID prefix, followed by the bundle ID (joined by a dot `.`).
    - This will allow your UDL Server to directly serve as a Universal Link target for your app and improve the experience